» Download program brochure (PDF File)

 The required course-work is designed to enable students to develop methodological skills.
-Seminar courses expose students to various area in PM and to the application of methodologies.
+Seminar courses expose students to various area in OM and to the application of methodologies.
 These courses provide an opportunity to develop independent thought through critiquing past research, and to develop independent research papers.
 Students also complete the approve courses associated with a chosen minor area of study.
 Recent graduates have chosen minors in areas such as Accounting, Marketing, Economics, and Strategic Management.

 In addition to the required and elective course-work, research seminars form an integral part of the doctoral program.
-At these seminars, students are exposed to recent developments in Process management research and, beginning in their second year of study in the Ph.D. program, are expected to present their own research at least once a year.
+At these seminars, students are exposed to recent developments in Operations Management research and, beginning in their second year of study in the Ph.D. program, are expected to present their own research at least once a year.
 The course work and seminars should help students identify a dissertation topic, the research and writing of which is the focus of the third and fourth years.

 For a complete list of Operations Management faculty members please visit our faculty directory.